 Veterinary Surgical Post Operative Care

 Today, orthopedic and spinal surgery have become sophisticated, thus post-operative care is minimal.
-Additionally, it is rare to have post-operative complications, yet most people have high anxiety when their pets have major surgery.
+It is rare to have post-operative complications, yet most people have high anxiety when their pets have major surgery.
 Here are a few considerations that may comfort you and facilitate post-operative care.

-You play a role in the success of any surgery that your pet has.
-One of the most important instructions after veterinary surgery is to follow the activity restriction guidelines.
+You play a role in the success of pet's surgery.
+One of the most important instructions is to follow the activity restriction guidelines.
 This means restriction to a leash if your pet is outside.
 Some pets require a short period of restriction, while more commonly a three month restriction is required.

 Patients with surgical incisions and open wounds are sent home with antibiotics as a preventative measure against infection.
 Medication for pain control and Sedatives are also often dispensed.
 Sedatives are given to assist in rest during the first evening or 24 hours.
 Hopefully, with sedation patients will go home and sleep through any discomfort.